mateuz/cujDE/README.md

 ### TODO

-    - Empty list for a while
+    - Test efficiency of the selection kernel.

 ***